Shingwauk Indian Residential School: New Shingwauk Indian Residential School

 In 1935 the new Shingwauk Hall opened on the Shingwauk site, immediately behind the old building.
 This new building was designed for 140 students and contained many modern conveniences such as running water and electricity that the old Shingwauk Home did not have.
 New Shingwauk Hall was designed by Roland Gurney Orr the Chief Architect for the Department of Indian Affairs, the building was built in an industrial style that was replicated in many residential schools and government building across Canada.
 Many of Orr's buildings, including Shingwauk Hall were designed in the Collegiate Gothic style.
 The architecture of the Shingwauk building is almost identical to other residential schools across Canada - including the Indian Residential School in Edmonton, Alberta, the Kamloops Residential School, and the St. Paul's Indian Residential School - all built in the 1920s based on Orr's plans.

 The Shingwauk School was closed by the Department of Indian Affairs in June 1970.
 Algoma University College moved onto the Shingwauk site in 1971 and the Shingwauk Hall building is presently the main building of Algoma University.
 Until April 1, 1969, all iterations of the Shingwauk Residential School were operated by the Missionary Society of the Church of England.
 From April 1 to the closure of the Shingwauk School on June 30, 1970, the Government of Canada took over the administration of the church.
-Despite this transfer of administrative power the land help by the Shingwauk School remained in the hands of the Diocese of Algoma.
+Despite this transfer of administrative power the land held by the Shingwauk School remained in the hands of the Diocese of Algoma.
 This was due to a previous agreement that stipulated that the cost of the land or the land itself would be transferred back to the Diocese at the conclusion of use by the Government.